 If you’re wondering whether you can afford breast implants, there are other costs to be aware of.
 For example, you may need additional funds for any complications from the implant, such as infection, rupture, pain, or asymmetry.
 Complication rates for breast augmentation surgeries are higher than you might think.
-The FDA found that between 20-40% of augmentation patients required at least one revision surgery within 10 years2.
-The FDA says that all women getting breast implants should assume that they will require additional surgeries3.
+The FDA found that between 20-40% of augmentation patients required at least one revision surgery within 10 years.2

 Because these additional surgeries can cost as much — if not more — as the initial surgery, we suggest that women considering breast implants make sure they have at least $5,000-8,000 saved in case any problems arise.